Vaibhav Rawal

 Vaibhav Prem Rawal (born 9 November 1991) is an Indian cricketer who plays for Delhi in domestic cricket.
-He is a left-hand batsman and leg-break bowler.
+He is a left-handed batsman and leg-break bowler.
 He is a member of the Kolkata Knight Riders squad in the Indian Premier League.
 He made his List A debut for Delhi on 8 January 2013 against England XI.

 He completed his schooling from Delhi Public School, Delhi and his graduation from The Hindu College, Delhi.